3. Git - A Quick Guide#

 Replace <your-name> and <your-email-id> with your name and email address.
 This information will be used to identify you in the commit history.
 If you don’t do this, Git will prompt you to do this when you try to commit changes.

-The above example is only possible with an SSH key which identifies you to the server without having to log in.
-For this, you have to do an authentication the first time and every time after that, Github knows your machine.
+For this, we have to do an authentication the first time and then, every time after that, Github knows your machine.
 GitHub provides full documentation and guides on how to generate an SSH key, but a short summary of the commands you need to perform is shown below.

 ssh-keygen -t ed25519 -C "your-email@example.com"